 The end of year party is a great way to relax, debrief and bond with your colleagues.
-But the end of year party also tends to be alcohol-fuelled and brings with it the risk that people will behave badly.
-From an employment lawyer’s perspective, it often create challenges as the line between work and out of hours becomes blurred.
+But the end of year party also tends to be alcohol-fuelled and brings with it the risk that people will behave badly, which may lead to dismissing an employee.
+From an employment lawyer's perspective, it often create challenges as the line between work and out of hours becomes blurred.

 When poor behaviour can get you fired